-Elizabeth Turp Counselling, Psychotherapy & Training Merseyside and North West
+Elizabeth Turp Counselling & Psychotherapy Merseyside and Online

 Writing about living well with chronic health problems, mindfulness in action and common mental health problems and everyday living.
 For older articles see archive page and for CFS/ME Support for Family and Friends book click here.